 Disclaimer: While this post’s content is designed to help you understand the GDPR in connection with MindFire’s services, the information may not be construed as legal advice and you should consult with your own legal counsel regarding your unique obligations under the GDPR, and the use of any company’s products and services (including MindFire) to process personal data.

 The EU General Data Protection Regulation (“GDPR”) is a new data protection law that came into effect on May 25, 2018.
-It replaces existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+It replaces the existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
 It is a single set of rules which govern the processing and monitoring of EU data.
-At MindFire, we are working hard to ensure that we fulfill its obligations and maintain our transparency about customer data.
+At MindFire, we have updated our policies and practices to comply with our obligations while maintaining our transparency and flexibility with customer data.

 I am a MindFire Client.
-Does it affect me?
+Does GDPR affect me?

 How has MindFire prepared for GDPR?